Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Evaluation Strategies

 \subsection{Automatic Evaluation}

 The automatic evaluation metrics can be categorized based on how they are defined.
 We categorize the metrics into n-gram-based, language-model-based, and aspect-specific.

-\textbf{N-gram based} evaluation metrics like ROUGE \cite{lin-2004-rouge}, BLEU \cite{papineni-etal-2002-bleu}, METEOR \cite{banerjee-lavie-2005-meteor} are based on matching n-grams from candidate summaries to a set of reference summaries.
-ROUGE is a widely used metric for controllable summarization literature.

-\textbf{Language-model based} metrics are computed using pre-trained language models like BERT \cite{devlin-etal-2019-bert} or BART \cite{Lewis2019BARTDS}.
-One approach is to evaluate the generated text, use the language model to generate embeddings for the generated and reference text and compute the cosine similarity as done by BERTScore \cite{Zhang*2020BERTScore:}.
-Another approach is based on computing the log probability of the generated text conditioned on input text as demonstrated in BARTScore \cite{NEURIPS2021_e4d2b6e6}.

-\textbf{Aspect specific} metrics do not fall cleanly into either of the above-mentioned categories.
-These metrics focused on evaluating specific controllable aspects such as Flesh Reading Ease \cite{flesch1948}, Gunning Fog Index, and Coleman Liau Index for readability, control correlation, and error rate \cite{zhang2023macsum} for topic, abstractivity and role attributes as mentioned in Table~\ref{tab:automatic_evaluation_metrics}.
+\textbf{N-gram based} evaluation metrics like ROUGE \cite{lin-2004-rouge}, BLEU \cite{papineni-etal-2002-bleu} are based on matching n-grams from candidate summaries to a set of reference summaries.
+ROUGE is the most widely used metric in CTS literature. \textbf{Language-model based} metrics are computed using Pre-trained Language Models (PLM) like BERT \cite{devlin-etal-2019-bert} or BART \cite{Lewis2019BARTDS}.
+One class of approach computes the distance between the PLM embeddings of the reference and the generated summary.
+Another way is based on computing the log probability of the generated text conditioned on input text as demonstrated in BARTScore \cite{NEURIPS2021_e4d2b6e6}. \textbf{Summarization specific} metrics including ROUGE-WE \cite{ng-abrecht-2015-better}, S\textsuperscript{3} \cite{peyrard-etal-2017-learning}, Sentence Mover's Similarity (SMS) \cite{clark-etal-2019-sentence}, SummQA \cite{scialom-etal-2019-answers}, BLANC \cite{vasilyev-etal-2020-fill}, and SUPERT \cite{gao-etal-2020-supert}, \textit{(Lite)\textsuperscript{3}Pyramid} \cite{zhang-bansal-2021-finding} are prominent for controllable summary evaluation. \textbf{Aspect specific} metrics do not fall cleanly into either of the above-mentioned categories.
+These metrics focus on evaluating specific controllable aspects such as Flesh Reading Ease \cite{flesch1948}, Gunning Fog Index, and Coleman Liau Index for readability, control correlation, and error rate \cite{zhang2023macsum} for topic, abstractivity and role attributes.
+Appendix~\ref{sec:evaluation} Table~\ref{tab:automatic_evaluation_metrics} describes more details about the automatic evaluation metrics.

-We find that there are limited set of metrics that can evaluate the degree and efficacy of control that is obtained for a specific aspect.
-This is due to a both, lack of aspect-specific ground truth summaries and standard metrics.
-We find that aspect-specific metrics are not adaptable, across different frameworks or approaches.
-This prevents a clear picture from emerging, regarding which approaches work best in controlling a specific attribute.